tombh/rust-gpu-cli/README.md

 - `rust-gpu` recommends including itself as a dependency of your main project.
 This generally works, but seeing as it is still in beta, it does have some rough edges and I've found that trying to debug them amongst my own projects' bugs, can make things overly complicated.
 - `rust-gpu` pins to an entire Rust toolchain which can add unnecessary restrictions on your own project.
-- I wonder if the compiler is a separate binary, then this is a better user experience anyway?
+- I wonder if the compiler were a separate binary, then this it would a better user experience anyway?

 ## TODO